Tax Compliance and Planning · · 32 min read

 Income Limits for Passive Losses: Key Considerations for Taxpayers

-Income thresholds really matter when it comes to figuring out how much you can deduct for those non-active expenses.
-If your modified adjusted gross income (MAGI) is $100,000 or less, you can subtract up to $25,000 in non-active deductions from your ordinary income.
+Income thresholds really matter when it comes to figuring out how much you can deduct for those passive losses.
+If your modified adjusted gross income (MAGI) is $100,000 or less, you can subtract up to $25,000 in passive activity losses from your taxable income.

 But here's the catch: if your MAGI falls between $100,000 and $150,000, that deduction starts to phase out.
 For every $2 you earn over the $100,000 mark, your allowable deduction goes down by $1.

 It's a bit of a balancing act, right?
-Understanding the passive activity loss limitation is crucial for effective tax planning, so keep it in mind as you navigate your finances!
+Understanding the income limits is crucial for taxpayers, so keep it in mind as you navigate your finances!

 This flowchart helps taxpayers understand how their income affects their ability to deduct passive losses.
 Follow the paths based on your MAGI to see how much you can claim.